polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Accounts Tab](/images/tutorials/transfers/sending-funds/sending-funds-1.webp)

-2. Fill in the requiered fields:
+2. Fill in the required fields:
-      1. **send from acccount** - select the account from which you want to send funds
+      1. **send from account** - select the account from which you want to send funds
       2. **send to address** - enter the recipient's address
       3. **amount** - enter the amount of funds you want to send
       4. **transfer with account keep-alive checks** - enable this option if you want to keep the account alive